merthidayetoglu/MemXCT-CPU/readme.md

 ## Verify

 Download [Fiji](https://fiji.sc) open source, lightweight, standalone scientific visualization tool.
 Import the raw image file and inspect the image to verify the code.
-As an example, sinogram (input) and tomogram (output) data should look as below.
+Sinogram (input) and tomogram (output) test data should look as below.

 <table>
   <tr>